james-d-h/quarto-phd-thesis/README.md

 # readme.md

-# Quarto Template PhD Thesis - Edinburgh University
+# Quarto Template: PhD Thesis Edinburgh University

 This repository contains a Quarto template - PhD thesis at the University of Edinburgh.
 It can be adapted for general use; for other institutions; or for similar use cases such as Masters Dissertations or Theses.